cuvva/terms/terms.md

 If the information provided by you is not complete and accurate:

-- The insurance policy may be voided by the Insurer, meaning the insurance policy effectively never existed and you may be liable for driving without insurance
+- The insurance policy may be voided by the Insurer, meaning the insurance policy effectively never existed and, if using our Short-term product, you may be liable for driving without insurance.
-- The insurance policy may be cancelled by the Insurer, meaning the Insurer can refuse to pay a claim, or may not pay a claim in full
+- The insurance policy may be cancelled by the Insurer, meaning the Insurer can refuse to pay a claim, or may not pay a claim in full.
 - The Insurer may require you pay additional premiums, change the compulsory excess, or the extent of the cover may be affected to reflect the increased insurance risk.
-- You may be responsible for damage or loss to a third party if you cause an accident.
+- If using our Short-term product, you may be responsible for damage or loss to a third party if you cause an accident.

 **Further details of the Insurer's rights are set out in the Insurance Contract.**